-IMD Using the Sim form
+IMD Using the Simulation window

-The Sim form allows you to control the behavior of a molecular dynamics simulations which has been previously connected to through use of the Remote form.
-This form contains controls to change parameters for the simulation and to affect how VMD displays the results of the simulation.
-The form also contains informative displays, which show the current status of the simulation connection, and such things as the current energy, temperature, and timestep of the molecular system being simulated.
+The Simulation window allows you to control the behavior of a molecular dynamics simulations which has been previously connected to through use of the Remote window.
+This window contains controls to change parameters for the simulation and to affect how VMD displays the results of the simulation.
+The window also contains informative displays, which show the current status of the simulation connection, and such things as the current energy, temperature, and timestep of the molecular system being simulated.

-At the top of the form are two entry fields and a button for establishing a connection to a running MD simulation.
+At the top of the window are two entry fields and a button for establishing a connection to a running MD simulation.
 Enter both the hostname on which the simulation is running, and the port on which the simulation is listening, then press the Connect button to establish the connection.
 See the text console for possible error messages and status updates.
 Below the connection display is a browser used to set some connection parameters.
 These include: